cloud-native-java-with-k8s-livelessons/misc/README.md

 	* First Steps with Spring Boot
 	* First Steps with Kubernetes

+* That continuous thing
+	* talking about continuous integration and continuous delivery
+		* maybe show how to setup Github Actions and use
+	* gitops
+	* consistency at scale
+		* the spring boot maven formatter plugin
+		* artifactory or something like that?
+	* should each microservice deploy itself, or should each microservice kick off a CD pipeline which takes care to deploy everything as necessary?
+	* i should show both workflows, and show how to use the github API to trigger other workflows in Github Actions.

 * Reactive Programming
 	* Motivating Reactive Programming
 	* Reactor